WakiMak/trentent.github.io-forked/_posts/2017-04-03-citrix-workspace-environment-manager-limitations-part-1.md

   - Performance
   - Workspace Environment Manager
 ---
-In a brief evaluation of Citrix Workspace Environment Manager, I looked at the utility of the product to replace Group Policy Preferences (GPP)Â _in aÂ **XenAppÂ** environment context_. Â For this I focused on replacing a set of registry keys we apply via GPP for our XenApp environment. Â My results were not favorable for using WEM in this context for the Registry portion as WEM pushes processing of it&#8217;s entries into the &#8216;shell&#8217; session. Â For XenApp, the Shell session is typically applied quickly and so the application may launchÂ **without** those keys present (which is bad &#8212; the application needs those keys presentÂ _first_). Â So although logon times maybe reduced, this scenario does not workÂ _for the Registry portion_. Â We are still exploring the effects of WEM and whether some other components that operate synchronously within GPP are needed. Â Can these components be moved to WEM? Â One of the big &#8216;wins&#8217; for this approach maybe Drive Mappings, which apply synchronously and requires the Drive Mappings to be processed before allowing a user to logon. Â Moving this to WEM may be a win worth exploring&#8230;  **IF** the application doesn&#8217;t require drive mappings before being launched.Â But that&#8217;s for another article..
+In a brief evaluation of Citrix Workspace Environment Manager, I looked at the utility of the product to replace Group Policy Preferences (GPP)Â _in aÂ **&Â** environment context_. Â For this I focused on replacing a set of registry keys we apply via GPP for our & environment. Â My results were not favorable for using WEM in this context for the Registry portion as WEM pushes processing of it's entries into the 'shell' session. Â For &, the Shell session is typically applied quickly and so the application may launchÂ **without** those keys present (which is bad - the application needs those keys presentÂ _first_). Â So although logon times maybe reduced, this scenario does not workÂ _for the Registry portion_. Â We are still exploring the effects of WEM and whether some other components that operate synchronously within GPP are needed. Â Can these components be moved to WEM? Â One of the big 'wins' for this approach maybe Drive Mappings, which apply synchronously and requires the Drive Mappings to be processed before allowing a user to logon. Â Moving this to WEM may be a win worth exploring...  **IF** the application doesn't require drive mappings before being launched.Â But that's for another article..

-However, for the registry portion of WEM we did encounter a few &#8216;gotcha&#8217;s worth mentioning if you are going to use WEM.
+However, for the registry portion of WEM we did encounter a few 'gotcha's worth mentioning if you are going to use WEM.

-# WEM does not do &#8216;Registry Binary&#8217; keys.
+# WEM does not do 'Registry Binary' keys.

-Well&#8230; Â it says it does. Â And it kind of does. Â But odds are you are not going to get the results you expect.
+Well... Â it says it does. Â And it kind of does. Â But odds are you are not going to get the results you expect.

-Looking at a simple REG_BINARY key it contains data is displayed as &#8216;hexadecimal&#8217; data.
+Looking at a simple REG_BINARY key it contains data is displayed as 'hexadecimal' data.
 <img class="aligncenter size-full wp-image-2090" src="http://theorypc.ca/wp-content/uploads/2017/04/REG_BINARY-1.png" alt="" width="666" height="645" srcset="http://theorypc.ca/wp-content/uploads/2017/04/REG_BINARY-1.png 666w, http://theorypc.ca/wp-content/uploads/2017/04/REG_BINARY-1-300x291.png 300w" sizes="(max-width: 666px) 100vw, 666px" />

 If I want to use WEM to apply this key, I would create an entry within WEM: